theianchia/project-kit-cli/README.md

 ## Additional Takeaways
 * Unlike Thor files, `.start(ARGV)` would need to be added at the end of a Ruby script to instantiate the class and invoke the task
 * `Thor::Group` are extended in generators to easily execute all the methods defined in the class in the order they were defined
+* Open3#popen3 allows you to interact with the external command while it is running and consolidates all 3 of the std pipes into a single stream
+* As each pipe has a limited buffer size, it is important to ensure the stdout streams are continuously read else `stdin.write` will be blocked

 <p align="right">(<a href="#top">back to top</a>)</p>